Franklin Field

-Franklin Field is a sports stadium in Philadelphia, United States, at the eastern edge of the University of Pennsylvania's campus.
-It is the home stadium for the Penn Relays, and the University of Pennsylvania's stadium for football, track and field and lacrosse.
-It is also used by Penn students for recreation, and for intramural and club sports, including touch football and cricket, and is the site of Penn's graduation exercises, weather permitting.
+Franklin Field is a sports stadium in Philadelphia, Pennsylvania, at the eastern edge of the University of Pennsylvania's campus.
+Named after Penn's founder, Benjamin Franklin, it is the home stadium for the Penn Relays, and the university's venue for football, track and field, and lacrosse.
+Franklin is also used by Penn students for recreation, intramural and club sports, including touch football and cricket; it is also the site of Penn's commencement exercises, weather permitting.

-Franklin Field is the oldest stadium still operating for football.
+Franklin Field is the oldest still operating college football stadium in the nation.
 It was the first college stadium in the United States with a scoreboard and the second with an upper deck of seats.
-In 1922, it was the site of the first radio broadcast of a football game in 1922 on WIP, as well as of the first television broadcast of a football game by Philco.
+In 1922, it was the site of the first radio broadcast of a football game on WIP, as well as of the first television broadcast of a football game by Philco.

-From 1958 until 1970, the stadium was the home field of the Philadelphia Eagles of the National Football League.
+From 1958 through 1970, Franklin Field was the home of the Philadelphia Eagles of the National Football League (NFL).
+It hosted the NFL Championship Game in December 1960, as the Eagles defeated the Green Bay Packers by four points.

 History

+19th century

-Until around 1860, the grounds of what became Franklin Field served as a potter's field where many Black Philadelphians were once interred.
-The crania of some of these individuals were unethically acquired by Samuel Morton and are now housed in the Penn Museum.
+Until around 1860, the grounds of what became Franklin Field served as a potter's field.
+The crania of some of these individuals were acquired by Samuel Morton and are now housed in the Penn Museum.